defisym/OpenFusionExamples/Extensions/StringSplitter/ToInstall/Files/Help/StringSplitter/StringSplitter.md

   - Iterate KeyWordPairVec
     - *iterate keywords*

+  - On Iterate Replace Each
+    - *iterate each matched result*

 - SubString
   - Get All Matched SubString
     - *Keep src empty to match source string*
   - Iterate Matched SubString
     - *iterate substrings matched by `Get All Matched SubString`*

+- Replace Each
+  - *this set of A/C/Es are used to replace each relative to matched substring. e.g. if you want to replace `<num>` to the num-st alterable value, you need to use this function. sadly `SubString` functions couldn't do this.*

+  - Iterate Replace Each
+    - *start a for each loop to iterate all substrings that match regex*
+    - *use `On Iterate Replace Each` condition to start process loop*
+    - *use `Get Current Match` to get current match result, then use `Set Replace String` to set replace*
+  - Set Replace String

 ## Condition